East Carolina Pirates men's basketball

 The East Carolina Pirates men's basketball team represents East Carolina University in NCAA Division I college basketball and competes in the American Athletic Conference.
 The Pirates are coached by Mike Schwartz.
+They play their games at Williams Arena at Minges Coliseum.
+East Carolina has appeared twice in the NCAA Division I men's basketball tournament, most recently in 1993.